puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 - `HostName`: Host name to log.
 - `IdentityFile`: File which user's identity key is stored.
 - `Port`: SSH port.
+- `StrictHostKeyChecking`: If no, will accept unknown keys and add them to `UserKnownHostsFile`.
+Otherwise rejects unknown keys.
 - `UserKnownHostsFile`: Path to local user's host key database.

 **Note**: For OpenSSH configuration options with direct equivalents in Bolt (for example `user` and `port`) the setting in Bolt config take precedence.